BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 BroadbandNow Bottom Line

 The TP-Link Archer AX55 is affordable for a Wi-Fi 6 router, but its speeds fall short compared to newer routers.
-If router performance isn’t your biggest concern, the Archer AX55 is a top budget-friendly pick at its $86 price point on Amazon or $99.99 price point at Walmart.
+If router performance isn’t your biggest concern, the Archer AX55 is a top budget-friendly pick, as it’s only $74.99 at Amazon or $110 at Walmart (depending on where you like to shop).

 Our TP-Link Archer AX55 Video Review